The Bodyguard (soundtrack): Singles

-Houston’s covers of Dolly Parton’s “I Will Always Love You” and Chaka Khan’s “I’m Every Woman” were hit singles off the album.
+Houston became the first artist of the Nielsen Soundscan era to send three songs simultaneously inside the top 20 of the Billboard Hot 100.

 "I Will Always Love You" was released as the lead single from the soundtrack, on November 2, 1992.
 The song became an immediate hit upon its release, receiving extensive airplay on multi-format stations as well as genre stations all over the country, appealing to pop, adult contemporary and R&B radio markets.
 On the November 14th issue of Billboard, "I Will Always Love You" entered the Billboard Hot 100 at number 40, making it Houston's third highest debut at the time.
 Two weeks later, on its November 28 issue, the song shot to number one, giving Houston her career tenth number one single, tying her with Madonna for most number ones by a female artist at the time.
 The song stayed at number one for a record fourteen weeks, all of them spent consecutively, which remains a record to this day.

 The song took off internationally as well, landing number one for fourteen weeks in New Zealand, ten weeks in the United Kingdom and Australia, nine weeks in Norway, 8 weeks in France and Switzerland, six weeks in the Netherlands and 3 weeks in Sweden, as well as thirteen weeks atop the European Singles chart.
 Eventually, the song would reach the top ten in more than 40 countries and top the charts in 34 of those countries.
 At 24 million copies sold globally, it is the best-selling single of all time by a female artist.
 The music video for the song, notable for Houston sitting on a stool singing the song while scenes of the film were interpolated, became an immediate hit on all music video stations including MTV, earning heavy rotation.
 The success of the video helped Houston win the MTV Movie Award for Best Song.
 The song also became her career sixth number one single on the Hot R&B Singles chart, where it stayed for a then-record 11 consecutive weeks, and also became her career ninth number one hit on the adult contemporary chart, where it stayed for 5 consecutive weeks.